 Women: the earliest wrinkles appeared around the eyes.

 Nonetheless, in both sexes, forehead lines did not show up before age 40.

 - Keep the skin moisturized

 After a thorough cleansing, protect the skin from losing its elasticity by moisturizing.

 Protection from ultraviolet UVA and UVB rays is vital to healthy skin for a long time.
 The Sun is essential for living on earth but has damaging effects.
 The Sun rays accelerate the skin aging process.

 Dermatologists recommend using creams that slow down the aging process.
 In addition, the specific formula of retinol and peptides can help to keep your skin healthy.
 Retinol: helps treat acne and hyperpigmentation and generates collagen and elastin by the skin cells.

 Peptides: provide support to the structure of your skin and keep it firm.

 The results of the conducted research confirmed that facial wrinkles appear earlier and are more intense in men.
-Moreover, it can be stated that the perimenopausal period has a particular influence on the development of wrinkles in women.
+Moreover, it can be stated that the perimenopausal period mainly influences the development of wrinkles in women.

-Moreover, wrinkles are impacted by amount of fat and life style especially at young age.
+Moreover, wrinkles are impacted by the amount of fat and lifestyle, especially at a young age.